Getting the COVID-19 vaccination

 At your first vaccination appointment, you will:

-- need to confirm you agree to be vaccinated
+- need to confirm you agree to get vaccinated

 - need to bring your Medicare card if you have one

-- have a clinical screening — which typically involves checking that you don’t have a fever, cough or other symptoms
+- have a clinical screening — which usually involves checking that you do not have a fever, cough or other symptoms

 - receive your first vaccination dose